pooltogether/v4-docs/docs/reference/prize-api.md

 | mainnet | [0xb9a179dca5a7bf5f8b9e088437b3a85ebb495efe](https://etherscan.io/address/0xb9a179DcA5a7bf5f8B9E088437B3A85ebB495eFe)    |
 | polygon | [0x8141bcfbcee654c5de17c4e2b2af26b67f9b9056](https://polygonscan.com/address/0x8141BcFBcEE654c5dE17C4e2B2AF26B67f9B9056) |

+Finally the data is sorted by `drawId`, where `drawId` is unique and sequentially increasing over time.

 **NOTE**: These addresses must be lower case.

-Finally the data is sorted by drawId, where drawId is unique and sequentially increasing over time.

 **NOTE**: The Prize data does not reduce the prizes claimable according to the `maxPicksPerUser` protocol limit.